 Although there is no formal dress code at UALR, Disability Resource Center supports the RID Code of Professional Conduct regarding appropriate and professional dress.
 Interpreters should dress in a manner that is consistent with the general dress of instructors on campus.
-This does not include sweats, shirts with holes, mini skirts, mini shorts, or jeans that are worn out, have holes or are frayed in any manner.
+This does not include sweats, shirts with holes, mini skirts, mini shorts, or jeans that are worn out, have holes or are frayed.
 Interpreters should wear clothes that contrast with skin color and are not distracting.

 Interpreters should take care of personal business at times other than during assignments with UALR.
 Because mobile devices can interfere with the quality of interpreting services and disrupt the setting, interpreters are expected to turn them off or silence them during the assignment.
-Interpreters may check their devices if a break occurs, but responding to calls or texts during an assignment is not permitted.
+Interpreters may check their devices if a break occurs, but should not respond to calls or texts during an assignment.

-As a UALR interpreter, you will interact with students, faculty, staff and the community.
+UALR interpreters interact with students, faculty, staff and the community.
 Relationships with a variety of people will inevitably develop, and positive professional relationships and networking within the profession are strongly encouraged.
 However certain personal relationships with students are unacceptable within the context of a working relationship.